tymyrddin/blue/source/docs/current/re-cve/learnings.md

 # CNA-relevant insights

-A ddistilled view of what can be learned from the imaginative reverse-engineered validations of the four CVEs ([Wolfbox EV chargers](wolfbox-cluster.md), [Level-2 EV charger firmware](micro-scada-x.md), [Hitachi ICCP stack](micro-scada.md), and [IH-IN-16A-S smart plugs)](haat-smartplug.md).
+A distilled view of what can be learned from the imaginative reverse-engineered validations of the four CVEs ([Wolfbox EV chargers](wolfbox-cluster.md), [Level-2 EV charger firmware](micro-scada-x.md), [Hitachi ICCP stack](micro-scada.md), and [IH-IN-16A-S smart plugs)](haat-smartplug.md).